siyao-liu/CraftedExperiment/README.md

 ### Code

 The 3 cell line mixture dataset used in this analysis is in the `data` folder.
+The `code` folder contains the R scripts listed below:

 **Helper.R**: This script contains the R functions used in the analysis.